Table of Contents

 Can I Install Air Source Heat Pump Myself?

 One can install heat pumps themselves after making a purchase.
-It will save money in the installation procedure if the unit is already placed in its location when the qualified technician comes to install it.
+It will save money in the installation procedure if the unit is already placed in its location when a qualified technician comes to install it.
 This component is not technical and does not require a permit.
 The external and interior units make up the two primary components of the heat pump.
 The indoor unit may be mounted on a wall bracket or a wall stand while the outdoor unit is placed up outside to demonstrate how installation costs might be reduced.

 However, if you lack the necessary training, this is the only thing you can accomplish on your own.
 The heat pump must be installed and the components connected by an experienced gas installation.
 If you need an air-to-water heat pump installed, a qualified technician is also required to connect the outdoor and indoor units of the heat pump.